Meanjoe95/Burn-Day-Planner/README.md

 an FFS-guideline go/no-go call, and an FDACS-style smoke screening map — all in one page, updated in real time, no installation required, no dependencies to build.

-Built for Florida Forest Service prescribed burn planning.
+Built for prescribed burn planning.
 Not an official FDACS or NWS product — see **Limitations & assumptions** below before relying on it operationally.

 ---